khizarkhan/CommonRepository/WashingMachineApplication/README.md

 ## Technology used
 Application uses the mvn to build the project.
-Application is using JPA for the data access Application is using the Spring boot to build the servises.
+Application is using JPA for the persistance layer.
+Application is using the Spring boot to build the servises.
 Application is using mockito to test the application.
-Application is using the h2 db for database.
+Application is using the h2 db for database. log4j for logging the log.